ibm-cloud-docs/power-iaas/faq.md

 {: network_latency}
 {: faq}

-Network latency over Direct link is less than 1ms in every location
+Network latency over Direct link is less than 1 millisecond in every location.
+To know more about network latency, see [Understnding latency](https://cloud.ibm.com/docs/direct-link?topic=direct-link-understanding-latency).